whiz-coder/GraphMedX/README.md

      ```bash
      npm start
      ```
    - This command runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The app will reload if you make edits.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser..

 ### Configurations
 - Ensure the `config_setup.json` file is set up correctly with necessary parameters like paths and IDs before running the applications.